raganwald/raganwald.github.com/_posts/2013-03-21-arity-and-partial-function-application.md

 [Craft]: http://craftjs.org/

 Unlike other libraries, Craft is not afraid to extend the prototypes for built-in "classes" such as `Function`.
 For example, Craft provides `Function.prototype.attach`, which provides the same functionality as `Function.prototype.bind`.
-I presume its for backward compatibility in browsers that don't support `.bind`.
+I presume it's for backward compatibility in browsers that don't support `.bind`.

 Now, some libraries would shim `.bind` if it isn't present, and others would provide a function that calls `.bind` if its present.
 There are trade-offs between the three approaches, and personally I think that it's a win to have libraries that take different approaches to this issue so that programmers can select the approach that fits their personal needs.